Call us0333 370 4333

 There is the automatic right to the services of a solicitor and, once requested, the police officers are not allowed to conduct the interview until that person has arrived.

-There is the right to terminate the interview and leave at any time.
+There is the right to terminate a police interview and leave at any time.
 This could result in an arrest taking place followed by a continuation of the interview.

-Whilst at the police station, it is important to understand that you may be a ‘suspect’ as part of an ongoing criminal investigation and, therefore, the interview will be recorded and can be used as evidence if required in the future.
+Whilst at the police station, it is important to understand that you may be a ‘suspect’ as part of an ongoing criminal investigation and, therefore, a police interview will be recorded and can be used as evidence if required in the future.

 Once interviewed, there are a number of events which may ensue and which emphasise the desirability of having a solicitor present.
 These include: